Description

 Alternate Solution

 If you want to skip writing the Python script, paste N, e, and the ciphertext into the RSA Calculator on this site.
-Since N is even, divide by 2 to get q, set p = 2, and the tool will compute d and decrypt the ciphertext automatically - no local install needed.
+Set p = 2 and q = N / 2 (since N is even).
+The tool computes d and decrypts the ciphertext, no local install needed.
+The self-contained Python script in the steps above is always a working backup if the calculator is unavailable.

 Flag